-Each person will experience dementia in his or her own individual way, but there will usually be:
+Each person will experience dementia differently, but there will usually be problems with:

 Why get a diagnosis?

-A proper diagnosis of dementia is essential, in order to:
+A thorough and timely assessment for possible dementia is essential, in order to:

-- rule out other conditions that may have symptoms similar to dementia and that may be treatable, including depression, chest and urinary infections, severe constipation, vitamin and thyroid deficiencies and brain tumours
+- rule out other conditions that may have similar symptoms and may be treatable, including depression, chest and urinary tract infections, severe constipation, and vitamin and thyroid deficiencies

-- rule out other possible causes of confusion, such as poor sight or hearing; emotional changes and upsets, such as moving or bereavement; or the side-effects of certain drugs or combinations of drugs
+- rule out other possible causes of confusion (eg poor sight or hearing), emotional changes and upsets (eg moving house or bereavement), or the side effects of certain drugs or combinations of drugs

-- allow the person with dementia to plan and make arrangements for the future.
+- allow a person with dementia to plan and make arrangements for the future.

 Making a diagnosis